-As the morning progressed, the speed of the wind crept up.
+As the morning progressed, the speed of the wind inched up.
 By midday the jangada was skipping along at a good four knots.
-This was’t exactly warp speed, but close enough after being stuck on a windless sea for two days straight.
+Not exactly warp speed, but close enough after being stuck on a windless sea for two days straight.
 Ze came on deck and the first thing he did was grab the aguador to water the sail.
 Watching his effortless swing as he wet the canvas from top to bottom, I vowed never to touch that can again.
 When finished, he slapped the side of the coaming and shouted down into the hold, “João, time for lunch!”

 Mamede climbed on top of the steering bench to get a better view.
 It was still too early to spot land, but gazing forward, I saw what he was looking at: another jangada, its sail barely visible on the horizon.
 For half an hour he watched it, steering with his feet, and then he called down to me.